 4 Ways Perfectionism Holds You Back

 1. You do too much.
 Constantly trying to do more and go harder usually leads to insufficient recovery.
 It may show up as feeling like you need “breaks” from your workouts or like your body is getting weaker and constantly achy.
 This, my friends, is called burnout.
 Ultimately, the search for perfection can lead to injury if you push through burnout and fatigue when you know you shouldn’t.
-Injuries and burnout are the No. 1 killers of progress.
+Injuries and burnout are the No. 1 squasher of progress.

 2. You take an all-or-nothing approach.
 A “go big or go home” mentality can also lead you to skip workouts when you’re feeling time-crunched, tired, a little funky, or you otherwise know you’ll be dragging yourself through the workout.
 Fear of turning in a less-than-stellar performance means that half-assing it or easing up is not an option for perfectionists, resulting in frequently missed workouts since no one can be “on” all the time.
 Inconsistency will most definitely halt your progress in the long term.